-You can apply API resources with the QTNADDCR API.
+You can register an API resource within a commitment control transaction with the QTNADDCR API.
 If you set the Allow save while active field to Y when you use this API, the considerations in this topic do not apply.

 You cannot place resources under commitment control if the server is performing checkpoint processing for any save-while-active request and either of the following are true: